FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/5_connect_three_or_more_process_steps.md

 ):
 ```
 ### Create Process Step and Streams
-Then Process Steps and Streams are created.
+Then process steps and streams are created.
 The only difference is that the argument from the functions are used for the process chain, process step name and commodities.
 ```
     # Create Process nodes
     blender_step = process_chain.create_process_step(name=process_step_name)